Dean's Supplemental Travel Fund

 Combined departmental and college funding will be limited to $1500 for any single domestic trip and $2000 for any single international trip.
 While the number of trips is unrestricted, total funding per academic year is limited to $3000.
 If faculty anticipate higher costs for a single trip or expect to exceed a total of $3000 for all travel for the academic year, they may make a case for funds beyond these limits when submitting requests to the Travel Committee.
 Please be sure to show that the travel will result in "substantial benefit for the university.”
 To ensure all faculty have funding opportunities, awards may initially only cover amounts up to the standard limits, with requests held over and reconsidered for additional funding later in the academic year subject to funding availability.
 In any case, if the committee or our office elects to observe the standard limit, faculty will need to cover the difference with their own funds (or, of course, elect not to travel).

-The Dean’s Supplemental Travel Fund is intended for faculty involved in some form of active participation in a conference or other scholarly venue, as well as faculty engaged in research or creative work.
+The Dean’s Supplemental Travel Fund is intended for faculty who have exhausted their departmental funds and are involved in some form of active participation in a conference or other scholarly venue, as well as faculty engaged in research or creative work.
 Below are some forms of active participation.
 The lower the number the higher the priority is.

 - Presenting a paper/poster/creative work, etc. on original research